youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 6: Jetpack Compose theming.md

 You can later retrieve the parameters passed into this composable using the `MaterialTheme` `object`, which exposes `colors`, `typography` and `shapes` properties.
 We'll go into each of these in depth later.

-Open `Home.kt` and locate the `Home` composable function — this is the main entry point to the app.
+Open `Home.kt` and locate the `Home` composable function — this is the com.example.sky.main entry point to the app.
 Notice that while we declare a `MaterialTheme`, we do not specify any parameters so receive the default "baseline" styling:

 ```
 @Composable